phillwatson/one-stop/README.md

 downloading account information.

 #### Notification Service
-Responsible for issuing notifications to users and administrators; via email and REST API.
-Generates email and notifications in the user's locale.
+Responsible for issuing notifications to users and administrators; via sendEmail and REST API.
+Generates sendEmail and notifications in the user's locale.

 #### Audit Service
 Responsible for recording audit events.